HinodeXRT/xrtpy/docs/dem_overview.rst

 2. Temperature response functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The DEM class needs the Temperature-Response data and information for each filter.
-We've created a tool that
+The DEM class requires temperature response functions for each filter, which
-generate the temperature responses and temperatures for a given list of xrt filters at a given date.
-Check out xrtpy.response.tools for more details abot this funcrtion.
+describe the instrument sensitivity as a function of temperature.
+These
+responses can be generated for a chosen observation date using utilities
+provided in ``xrtpy.response.tools``.

 * Units: DN s\ :sup:`-1` pix\ :sup:`-1` cm\ :sup:`5`
 * Description: Instrument response as a function of temperature for each filter, matching the order of the filters.